Public Networking

 Currently we use a random load balancing strategy for TCP traffic.

-Using HTTP and TCP together
+Using HTTP and TCP Together

 At the moment, Railway does not support exposing both HTTP and TCP over public networking, in a single service.
 Therefore, if you have a domain assigned, you will not see the option to enable TCP Proxy, and vice-versa.
 Meaning, you will need to remove one before you can enable the other.